 - Advice for Life

 The key thing to understand about this MasterClass is how it is organized.
-The MasterClass team smartly alternate the different focuses throughout the class.
+The MasterClass team smartly alternates the different focuses throughout the class.
 Ramsay focuses on three main subjects: Make, Method, and Mastering Ingredients.

 - Poached eggs and mushrooms on brioche